Nik0929/Nik0929/README.md

 - 👋 Hi, I’m @Nik0929
 - 👀 I’m interested in Cloud Computing as well  Networking
-- 🌱 I’m currently learning B.E. in Computer Engineering
+- 🌱 I’m currently Pursuning B.E. in Computer Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...